jgodeyne/invoice/README.md

 ## Permissions & ownership
 - After deploy, ensure the webroot is readable/writable by `www-data` in the container (commonly UID/GID `33:33`):
+ - After deploy, ensure the webroot is readable/writable by `www-data` in the container (commonly UID/GID `33:33`).
+The deploy script no longer changes ownership; run these commands manually on the NAS if required:

 ```bash
 sudo chown -R 33:33 /docker/invoice/www
 sudo find /docker/invoice/www -type d -exec chmod 755 {} \;
 sudo find /docker/invoice/www -type f -exec chmod 644 {} \;
 ```
 ## Notes & troubleshooting
 - The application now reads DB credentials from environment variables (DB_HOST/DB_USER/DB_PASSWORD/DB_SCHEMA) and falls back to `ppa/database_conf.ini` or safe defaults.
 - If you see DB connection issues, check that `mysql` is reachable on the `dockernetwork` and credentials match.